dabamos/dmpack/README.md

 | `libdmpack.a`  | DMPACK static library. |
 | `libdmpack.so` | DMPACK shared library. |

-Either link your programs against static library `libdmpack.a`, or `-ldmpack` if `libdmpack.so` is in your library search path, for example:
+Either link your programs against static library `libdmpack.a` or `-ldmpack` if `libdmpack.so` is in your library search path, for example:

 ```